When it comes to LED video walls, pixel pitch is one of the most important factors to consider.

 Simply put, a smaller pixel pitch means fewer spaces between pixels.
 Smaller pixel pitches result in higher pixel density and higher screen resolution.

-Pixel pitch is not as well known as resolution.
+Video wall pixel pitch is not as well known as resolution.
 Some even think that pixel pitch and resolution are the same things.
 This is a significant misunderstanding.
 They are related, but not the same.

 Pixel pitch is very important and affects the optimal viewing distance of the display.